emqx/cloud-docs/en_US/connect_to_deployments/esp32_with_micropython.md

 ssl_params["cadata"] = cadata
 ```

-If you deploy an EMQX Cloud Serverless instance, you also need to set the SNI (Server Name Indication) to your connection address using the `server_hostname` option.
+If you deploy an EMQX Platform Serverless instance, you also need to set the SNI (Server Name Indication) to your connection address using the `server_hostname` option.
 This step is essential because Serverless needs to differentiate tenants based on SNI.
 By default, MicroPython will not send SNI, which will cause our connection to fail:

 ```
 ssl_params["server_hostname"] = SERVER